veracity/veracity-documentation/sections/dataplatform/auth.md

 When you request the endpoints as user, then your personal token and API Key are used.
 On the other hand, when you make requests as application then application token and API key are being used.

 ### Client Credentials /Service principle

+To get the client cerdentials:
+1. In your Data Workbench workspace, select the **API Integrations** tab.
+2. In the left sidebar, select a service account or [create a new service account](apiintegrations.md).
+3. Find the **API key**, and copy it.

+When you construct an API request, put the API key into an HTTP header `Ocp-Apim-Subscription-Key`.

 To get the bearer token, call the URL https://login.microsoftonline.com/dnvglb2cprod.onmicrosoft.com/oauth2/token with the POST method.
 Use the following request body:
 * `client_id` - this is the Service account ID for your app.